kamerynjw/kamerynjw.github.io/teaching/2018/math244/syllabus.md

 Assigned homework can be found on the [course website]({{ site.baseurl }}/teaching/2018/math244/).
 Homework will be collected once a week, on Wednesdays.
 The work you turn in is expected to be your own.

-Homework will be graded 50% on completion, and 50% based upon a selection of problems from the assignment.
+Homework will be graded 20% on completion, and 80% based upon a selection of problems from the assignment.
 For each homework assignment I tell you a small subset of the assigned problems that I will choose from for grading.
-You must still do all the assignment for the 50% completetion points!
+You must still do all the assignment for the 20% completion points!

 Homework should be clearly written, so that I can follow the logical steps you take.
 Each problem should end with the final answer appropriately formulated and circled.